unparalleled-js/docs-1/security/data-protection/encryption-key-management/key-rotation.md

 ---
 title: Key Rotation
 date: 2019-09-13 19:45:00 Z
-date: 2019-09-13 12:45:00 PST
 ---

 # Key rotation

 Due to several highly publicized instances of data breach, most enterprises are sensitive and insistent on protecting their data when using various cloud applications.
 Security comes in many forms, one of them is how the data is stored securely.

-In addition, with regulations such as GDPR, data protection has become increasingly important all organizations, big and small.
+In addition, with regulations such as GDPR, data protection has become increasingly important for all organizations, big and small.

 ## Overview